Bamburi Cement: Shareholding

 Fincem Holding Limited and Kencem Holding Limited are subsidiaries of LafargeHolcim.
-This gives LafargeHolcim 58.6% control of Bamburi Cement.
+This gives LafargeHolcim 58.6 percent control of Bamburi Cement.

 Environmental concerns

 During its early years, cement production grew from 1.2 million tons to 25 million tons.
 This made the Bamburi quarries inhospitable arid wasteland with brackish water.
 In 1959, the company engaged Rene Haller to beautify the area.
 In the 1971 Haller embarked on the reforestation project leading to the formation of Haller Park.
 The park is tourist attraction with a wide range of flora and fauna.

 The company has since aimed to convert barren landscape of disused limestone quarries into vibrant and diverse ecosystem of forest, grasslands and ponds.

 Sponsorship

 Bamburi Rugby Super Series

 The Bamburi Rugby Super Series is an East African rugby union competition with eight teams in total, five teams from Kenya, two from Uganda and one from Tanzania.
 It is closely based on the Super Rugby competition in the southern hemisphere.
 Games take place at the RFUEA Ground in Nairobi, Friedkin Recreation Centre in Arusha and the Kyadondo Grounds, Kampala.